EIC Pathfinder Challenge 2

 The Challenges promote collaborative, high-risk/high-reward projects that collectively explore different perspectives on a given theme, with the expectation of adaptive and synergistic progress toward transformative outcomes.

 For 2025, the EIC Pathfinder Challenges have a total indicative budget of €120 million, distributed evenly among four distinct Challenges—each expected to fund 7 to 10 projects with grants up to €4 million.
 Projects typically run for 3 to 4 years and are usually carried out by international consortia of three or more entities from eligible countries, though smaller and even single-entity applications are allowed.
-In 2023, the success rate for proposals was about 11.7%, highlighting the program’s competitive nature.
+In 2024, the success rate for proposals was about 7.7%, highlighting the program’s competitive nature.
 Funded projects are expected to meet the Challenge’s specific goals, engage in shared activities, and respond to the evolving research collaboratively.
+The full eligibility criteria can be found on the page of the EIC Work Programme 2025

-What is the EIC Pathfinder Challenge 2 about?
+What is the Challenge on GenAI agents about?

 Medical imaging is central to cancer diagnosis and treatment, offering detailed morphological, structural, metabolic, and functional insights.
 Despite the valuable data generated, clinicians often struggle to integrate diverse, large-scale datasets.
 The lack of seamless data interpretation leads to incomplete clinical assessments, diagnostic inconsistencies, and less effective treatment planning.